-Although its corrosion resistance is not as good as 1000 series, 3000 series and 5000 series aluminum alloys, it is much higher than 2000 series and 7000 series aluminum alloys.
+The 6000 series aluminum alloys have the highest output among wrought aluminum alloys.
+Although their corrosion resistance is not as good as that of 1000, 3000, and 5000 series aluminum alloys, it is still significantly higher than that of 2000 and 7000 series aluminum alloys.

 1. Classification of aluminum corrosion